Last Updated on May 2024

 Section 6.301 of the Texas Family Code requires that either you or your spouse has to have lived in Texas for the past six months and in your current Texas county for at least 90 days prior to filing for divorce.

-Understanding the Residency Requirement
+Understanding the Divorce Residency Requirements

 To start the divorce process, you have to submit the Original Petition for Divorce and other necessary paperwork to the county clerk’s office.
 However, you first need to ensure you meet the residency requirements.
 In Texas, they are clearly defined by current law and stated in TFC 6.301 – 6.305.
 To file for marriage dissolution, either spouse must live in Texas for at least 6 months and be a resident of the county where the divorce papers will be submitted for no less than 90 days.
 Residency requirements do not differ for same-sex and opposite-sex marriages in Texas.